By Naddya Wagner

 The East European country is easily accessible.
-Its small area offers a large diversity of sights and activities and it is fairly easy to explore from border to border.
-The land’s rich history left ruins and temples dating back to the 4th century BC, villages and little towns where time has stopped at least 200 years ago, beautiful nature, interesting traditions and delicious food.
+It is relatively compact but offers a large diversity of sights and activities, making it fairly easy to explore from border to border.
+The land’s rich history has yielded ruins and temples that date back to the 4th century BCE, villages and little towns where time stopped at least 200 years ago, beautiful nature, interesting traditions and delicious food.

-The main highlights of the capital city Sofia are easily walkable and transportation is reliable and cheap.
+The main highlights of the capital city Sofia are easy to reach on foot and transportation is reliable and cheap.

-And if you get tired of exploring, you can always relax at the spa, learn about wine production and vine growing during a wine tour or go shopping.
+If you get tired of exploring, you can always relax at the spa, learn about wine production and vine growing during a wine tour.

-In the capital city Sofia most landmarks are just a short walk away from each other.
-Still, plan at least a full day of exploration, as the rather small area of the city center is fully packed with sights from several different eras.
+In Bulgaria’s capital city, Sofia, most landmarks are within reach of one another on foot.
+Still, plan at least a full day of exploration, as the city center, even though small, is packed with sights from several different eras.

 Try to get to the main building of Sofia University, founded in 1888.
 In the underpass right next to it you’ll find the Tourist Information Center.
 Grab a map and start exploring.

-When you reach the ancient Serdica ruins, take a look around and you’ll see temples of several religions.
-The Eastern Orthodox St. Nedelya Cathedral is at one end of the excavation site and the Banya Bashi Mosque at the other end, The Sofia Synagogue and the modern building of the St. Joseph Catholic Church are a block away.
+At the Serdica ruins, you’ll see examples of great religious diversity, with houses of worship of several religions.
+The Eastern Orthodox St. Nedelya Cathedral is at one end of the excavation site and the Banya Bashi Mosque at the other.
+The Sofia Synagogue and the modern building of the St. Joseph Catholic Church are a block away.

-Nearby you’ll also find the colourful building of the Central Bath.
+Nearby, you’ll also find the colourful building of the Central Bath.
 It now hosts the History Museum of Sofia.
-The collection is very impressive and even more so is the interior of the building.
+The collection is impressive, but the building’s interior even more so.
 When was the last time you saw an exhibition of icons displayed in what used to be a therapeutic pool?

-Don’t miss the opportunity to fill a bottle with hot mineral water outside at one of the fountains especially made for this purpose.
+Don’t miss the opportunity to fill a bottle with hot mineral water at one of the fountains outside – they’re especially made for this purpose.